ajschumacher/ajschumacher.github.io/20170705-word_vectors_and_sat_analogies/index.md

 ---

 I'm grateful to the [DC Deep Learning Working Group](https://www.meetup.com/DC-Deep-Learning-Working-Group/) for helpful discussions, and particularly Shabnam Tafreshi and Dmitrijs Milajevs for sharing references at [the January 26, 2017 meeting](https://www.meetup.com/DC-Deep-Learning-Working-Group/events/237114317/).
 Thanks also to [Travis Hoppe](https://twitter.com/metasemantic) of [DC Hack and Tell](http://dc.hackandtell.org/) for always doing cool things with NLP.
+Thanks to Peter Turney for providing the dataset and commenting on distances.

 Notes: